3 Common Mistakes when Selling Handmade Online

 And if you’re consistent with the type of person you target, you’ll begin to build a loyal audience.

-Once you define who you want to attract online, you can think about how your product’s photo, title and price appeal to them.
+Once you define who you want to attract online, you can be selective about the types of products you create and how to style your photo, write a title and description, and settle on a price that appeals to them.

 Consider if your prices may be too low for your ideal customer too.
 If you’re targeting a sophisticated customer who wants to buy “luxury”, a low price point will throw them off.
-If you were to go shopping for a luxury car and expected to pay around $60,000 but come across one that claims it’s high-end but is half the price, you’d question the car.
-You wouldn’t think: what a great deal, you’d wonder: what’s wrong with it?
+If you were to go shopping for a luxury car and expected to pay around $60,000 but come across one that claims to be high-end but is half the price, you wouldn’t think: what a great deal, you’d wonder: what’s wrong with it?

 Take a look at your photos, listing titles and prices to be sure they’re all speaking to the same type of customer.